 - A discipline is a path for developing skills or competencies, and practicing it is a lifelong process.

 - These disciplines are personal disciplines that determine how we think, interact and learn with one another.
 Our personal disciplines combine to define the organizational disciplines.

 7 Key Learning Disabilities

-Do get our full version of The Fifth Discipline summary (get 14-page summary here) for more details about the 7 learning disabilities.
+Check out the full 14-page version of The Fifth Discipline summaryfor more details about the 7 learning disabilities.
 We’ll now zoom in on the 5 disciplines of the Learning Organization.